 Partnership to End Addiction is the nation’s leading organization dedicated to addiction prevention, treatment and recovery.
 We help families to prevent and treat addiction and support recovery for their children and loved ones.

-Addiction affects more than 20 million Americans and the well-being of our entire country.
+Substance use disorder affects more than 46 million Americans and the well-being of our entire country.
 It lowers economic productivity.
 It saps the spirit and strength from communities.
 It devastates families.
 It kills or contributes to the death of 400 Americans every day.

 The Partnership website provides educational material and resources to more than 1 million people and directly serves more than 15,000 families annually.
 We offer personalized support, providing the answers families need particularly in helping teenagers, the years when most addiction begins.